Live Rock Aquaculture Commercial Fishing Permit (Open Access)

 Please complete the Live Rock Aquaculture application and mail to the address below.
 Please include a copy of your valid state registration or Coast Guard documentation and any other supporting documentation.
 A non-refundable application processing fee is required.
 Fees should be paid via checks or money orders, payable to U.S. Department of Treasury.
 Application fees are subject to change.

 To apply for a new permit, you must submit a paper application.
-The application download link is in the upper left corner of this page or click here Download File.
+The application download link is in the upper left corner of this page or download the Federal Permit Application for a NEW permit for the Harvest of Aquacultured Live Rock.

 Complete the Live Rock Aquaculture application and mail to the address below.
 Please include a copy of your valid state registration or Coast Guard documentation.
 A non-refundable application processing fee is required.
 Fees should be paid via checks or money orders, payable to U.S. Department of Treasury.
 Application fees are subject to change.